brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ## Extra pieaces.

-In the last Section, "The Development Cycle", we understood (I hope ;-)) how this architecture works in a dynamical way.

-In this section I'll tell some extra details about specific libs and configurations I fell are important to finalise our job here.
-What job?
-Transmitting to you this architecture and enabling you to know what each part is for, how it serves the whole and giving you a way to judge if you need it or not.
+In the last Section, "The Development Cycle", I explained how this architecture works in a dynamical way.
+In this section I'll add some extra details about specific libs and configurations I fell are important to explain this architecture to you.

 ### Overblog GraphQL